Most Wanted! Ashford & Simpson – Bourgie Bourgie (Warner Bros.)

 So better asking the seller before if ever inclined to get a copy of it.
 Unless going for the whole album.

 Nickolas Ashford and Valerie Simpson stand without a single doubt among the most prolific artists of their generation.
-Their name being associated to an impressive list of masterpieces.
+With their names being associated to an impressive list of masterpieces…

 As producers, they collaborated with Teddy Pendergrass, Gladys Knight & The Pips and Ullanda McCullough among others.

-And, last but not least, as singing duo, they released 15 studio albums between 1973 and 1999.
+And, last but not least, as a singing duo, they released 15 studio albums between 1973 and 1999.
 Most of their classics bringing us back to their period with Warner.
 There, they delivered gems such as ‘Over And Over’ (covered by the late Sylvester) and ‘It Seems To Hang On’.
-But also ‘Don’t Cost You Nothing’ and ‘Bourgie Bourgie’.
+But also ‘Don’t Cost You Nothing’, ‘Stay Free’ and ‘Bourgie Bourgie’.
 Not to mention ‘Found A Cure’.
 ‘Street Corner’ and ‘Solid’ marking their following period with Capitol.